decentralized-identity/org/work-item-lifecycle.md

    section below.
 If the WG chairs and membership cannot come to consensus about specific acknowledgements, this can be escalated to the Technical Steering Committee by either party.
-3. Approved drafts should be put at a **permanent link** tracked on DIF's website or github.
-See [presentation exchange](https://identity.foundation/presentation-exchange) for an example of how to publish 1 or more "ratified versions" in addition to an ongoing draft.

 ### 7.4. **Final Approval**.